postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/aspect-abilities.md

 [comment]: # (TODO: what is the relationship between aspects and attributes)
 [comment]: # (TODO: what is the Aspect base class)

 An aspect is, by definition, a class that implements the <xref:Metalama.Framework.Aspects.IAspect`1> generic interface.
-The generic parameter of this interface is the type of declaration to which that aspect can be applied.
+The generic parameter of this interface is the type of declaration to which the aspect can be applied.
 For instance, an aspect that can be applied to a method must implement the `IAspect<IMethod>` interface and an aspect that can be applied to a named type must implement `IAspect<INamedType>`.

-The aspect author can use the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, inherited from the <xref:Metalama.Framework.Aspects.IAspect`1> interface, to build the aspect _instance_ applied on a specific _target declaration_, thanks to a <xref:Metalama.Framework.Aspects.IAspectBuilder`1>;
+The aspect author can use the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method, inherited from the <xref:Metalama.Framework.Aspects.IAspect`1> interface, to build the aspect _instance_ used with a particular _target declaration_, thanks to _IAspect Builder Instance_ provided by an <xref:Metalama.Framework.Aspects.IAspectBuilder`1> class.

 ```mermaid
 classDiagram

     class IAspect {
         BuildAspect(IAspectBuilder)
     }